 In terms of the value of cash share, they are more inclined to keep it:

-The third place looks rather unexpected.
+The fourth place looks rather unexpected.
 This result is due to the inexperience of young people and their unwillingness to take the risks of investing due to the small size of their capital.

 Stock Allocations By Age

-The proportion of stocks in the portfolio of 20-year-old investors is very slightly higher than the proportion of stocks in the portfolios of people who have reached retirement age.
+The proportion of stocks in the portfolio of 20-year-old investors is higher than the proportion of stocks in the portfolios of people who have reached retirement age.
+However, this difference is about 10% instead of the expected 30-40%.

 Home Country Bias By Age